ChiliEater/gloom-rs/report/report-2.md

 # Task 3

-For the rest of **Task 3** the transformations will be compared to the following reference image :
+For the rest of **Task 3** the transformations will be compared to the following reference image:

 ![](img/a1.png)

-#### a)
+## Task 3a

-It is possible to multiply each vertex by a matrix using the vertex shader :
+It is possible to multiply each vertex by a matrix using the vertex shader:

 ```glsl
 in vec4 position;